Last Updated on April 9, 2023 by Victor Queiroz

 This boom in this sector was also a reflection of Portugal’s economic growth, which made Portugal the European star during 2018 and 2019.

-Unfortunately, came the Covid crisis.
+Unfortunately, the Covid crisis came.

-As what’s happening with almost all European countries, the real estate market has slowed down, as people are spending less money overall, and lockdown measures also make it more difficult to visit properties in person.
+As what’s happening with almost all European countries, the real estate market has slowed down, as people are spending less money overall, and lockdown measures also made it more difficult to visit properties in person.